 - Obtain at least 80% for the written test

 - Age 13 and above

-We hope to see you in Malaysia Airlines Virtual!
+We look forward to welcoming you onboard Malaysia Airlines Virtual!